threefoldtech/zos/docs/manual/api.md

 ## Admin

-The next set of commands are ONLY possible to be called by the `farmer` only.
+The next set of commands are ONLY possible to be called by the `farmer` owning the node.

 ### Reboot Node